Cincinnati Recall Lawyer & JTM Recall: JTM Issued the Massive Recall for Fears of their Pulled Beef Product May be Contaminated with pieces of Rubber

 Bob’s Red Mill Natural Foods recalled organic amaranth flour that expired more than two years ago because recent testing showed Salmonella contamination.

-Joe Lyon is a highly-rated product liability and personal injury lawyer in Ohio, investigating claims of contaminated foods and beverages and filing suit against companies liable for injuries related to contamination.
+Joe Lyon is a highly-rated Ohio product liability and Cincinnati recall lawyer, investigating claims of contaminated foods and beverages and filing suit against companies liable for injuries related to contamination.
 For a free consultation regarding the JTM recall, call (800) 513-2403.